keevitaja/keeper-laravel/readme.md

-# Keeper
+# Keeper for Laravel
 ### role/permission based authentication package using Guard

 Keeper  adds roles and permissions functionality to the laravels authentication driver eloquent by extending Guard class.
 This means, that everything you can do with Auth:: still exists.

 Keeper is not a CRUD for user/role/permission database manipulation.
-There are just too many ways people would like to do it and would end up with another Sentry with several wierd exceptions which need to be catched.
+There are just too many ways people would like to do it and we would end up with another Sentry with several wierd exceptions which need to be catched.
 And that's no fun...

 Keeper requires atleast Laravel 4 and PHP 5.4